Efficient micromirror confinement of sub-TeV cosmic rays in galaxy clusters: Discussion

 \section{Discussion}

-We have argued that CR diffusion in the ICM is determined by microscale ($l_\mathrm{mm}$) mirrors at energies $E\lesssim{\rm TeV}$ and by macroscale ($l_\mathrm{c}$) turbulence at $E\gtrsim{\rm TeV}$.
+We have argued that CR diffusion in the ICM is determined by microscale ($l_\mathrm{mm}$) mirrors at CR energies ${\rm GeV}\lesssim E\lesssim{\rm TeV}$ and by macroscale ($l_\mathrm{c}$) turbulence at $E\gtrsim{\rm TeV}$.
 Although the micro-macrophysics transition mainly depends on these two scales, there is a degree of fine-tuning at mesoscales.
 This refers to the role played in~(\ref{eq:energy}) by the exponent~$\delta$, which depends on the details of the scattering mechanism and of the turbulent cascade (see Section~\ref{sec:mesoscales}).
 While our study is tailored to the ICM, it can be adapted to other nearly collisionless high-$\beta$ plasmas, such as the hot interstellar medium and the Milky Way halo.

-Let us now discuss the self-confinement of CRs due to the streaming instability, believed to play an important role in the Galaxy \citep{Blasi_2012PhRvL.109f1101B} and in galaxy clusters \citep{Jacob_2017MNRAS.467.1449J}.
-In this picture, the streaming instability generates fluctuations of the magnetic field, which in turn can scatter CRs.
-It is believed that this mechanism may take over at lower CR energies, with details depending on the instability's growth rate at wavenumber $k$ \citep{Kulsrud_1969ApJ...156..445K}:
+In what follows, we discuss what this revised picture of CR diffusion in the ICM implies for our understanding of (Fermi/radio) bubbles and other similar large-scale morphologies.